official-antique/bunch-o-python-scripts/romscraper/README.md

 # Romscraper
-These scripts are a collection of rom sites scrapers that will scrape all roms provided the appropriate agument is used.
+These scripts are a collection of rom site scrapers that will scrape all roms provided the appropriate argument is used.

 ## Requirements
 		pip install requests-cache wget